Crossmint/embedded-checkout-quickstart/README.md

 ## Using in production

 1. Embedded checkout is available on Staging for testing purposes.
 If you would like to use this on Production, [contact sales](https://www.crossmint.com/contact/sales) to request access.
-2. Create and account in the [Production Console](https://www.crossmint.com/signin?callbackUrl=/console), add your collection and configure the payment settings from the Checkout tab.
+2. Create an account in the [Production Console](https://www.crossmint.com/signin?callbackUrl=/console), add your collection and configure the payment settings from the Checkout tab.
 3. Verify your account as the project owner and verify your collection.
 [Learn more](https://docs.crossmint.com/introduction/platform/account-verification) about verifications.
 4. Create a [production client-side API key](https://docs.crossmint.com/introduction/platform/api-keys/client-side) with the following scope: `orders.create`.
 5. Update your `.env` file with your production variables.